Health anxiety

 • Your symptomatic state (though symptoms might change) is consistent.

-In this case, the diagnosis varies from mild, moderate or severe, depending on how many of the symptoms in criteria B are present.
+In this case, the diagnosis varies from mild, moderate or severe, depending on how many of the symptoms are present.

 What is cyberchondria?

-Cyberchondria is a term that we’re seeing on the rise as information becomes more easily accessible online.
-It’s the term used to describe people that excessively research symptoms on the internet and go on to self-diagnose medical concerns.
+Cyberchondria is a term that is on the rise as information becomes more easily accessible online.
+It’s the term used to describe people who excessively research symptoms on the internet and go on to self-diagnose medical concerns.
 This can lead to the person becoming stuck in a cycle of anxiety.
 They typically believe that they have a medical problem which exacerbates anxiety, rather than seeking further advice from a GP.

 It’s important to note that this is not an official diagnosis, but it stems from ‘hypochondria’.
 This is the negative connotation that someone is ‘overreacting’ about their health, rather than recognising that health anxiety is a debilitating illness for those living with it.